 Blockchain in manufacturing: 3 opportunities and 3 threats

 Your products move through a vast network of manufacturers, distributors and wholesalers before they reach the customer.
 You’re well aware that an issue at one of the nodes in your supply chain might disrupt the entire chain.
-Could blockchain—THE buzzword in recent months—be your solution?
-Every link in the value chain needs correct, real-time information, […]
+Could blockchain in manufacturing be the solution?
+Every link in the value chain needs correct, real-time information, shared […]

 Your products move through a vast network of manufacturers, distributors and wholesalers before they reach the customer.
 You’re well aware that an issue at one of the nodes in your supply chain might disrupt the entire chain.
-Could blockchain—THE buzzword in recent months—be your solution?
+Could blockchain in manufacturing be the solution?

 Every link in the value chain needs correct, real-time information, shared rapidly between all parties.
 However, as in most supply chains, you are limited by the boundaries of traditional silo systems, where information is hardly shared between partners or even departments.